vdl2103/final_project/README.md

 # Hot Humid Baseball

-Welcome to our Hot Humid Baseball project github!
+Welcome to our Hot Humid Baseball project github, by Brennan Baker, Nicole Comfort, Stephen Lewandowski, Victoria Lynch, and Jenni Shearston.

 ### Project Overview

 In order to review our project, please use the following documents:

-Website:
+**Website:**

-Report: report_draft_original.md
+**Report:** report_draft_original.md

 ### Data